mdalbes/umbrella/README.md

 - 3°) Install Terraform + Terragrunt
 - 4°) Create your own umbrella-instance.pem key in repository "02_ec2"
 - 5°) In your file variables.tf ==> Modify variables "myIP" , "aws_account_id_1", "notification_recipients" with your own value.
+- 6°) Create your own file prismacloud_auth.json in each Prisma_Cloud stack